-Balancing needs with social skills in the gifted child
+Balancing needs with social skills in the differently-wired child

 It isn’t easy to see beyond our own immediate desires.
 But we must do so out of kindness and concern for others, especially in social situations.
-With G, I’ve asked her to consider how her drawing habit might make her mentor feel.
-Once she was able to see the other side of it, G was more amenable to working with, not against, her mentor.
+With my kiddo, I’ve asked her to consider how her drawing habit might make her mentor feel.
+Once she was able to see the other side of it, she was more amenable to working with, not against, her mentor.

 When children know their needs and are comfortable communicating them, they are empowered in their dealings with other people.
 Help your child identify any needs they may have, then role play to practice expressing those needs in an appropriate way.
 This sets a firm foundation for successful interaction within the greater community.